-I'm a student focusing mainly on the physical sciences, but I also like calc, history and literature, and I blog a lot about political and social issues.
+I'm a sophomore studying chem/physics, but I also like math, history, and literature, and I blog a lot about political and social issues.
 I can appreciate art and music from a distance, though I'm not the best at creating them.
 I never take myself seriously (so you probably shouldn't, either).
 This is just a repository of the thoughts that float through my head on a daily basis; feel free to ask me anything if you want to know! (: